Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Multi-Ratio Representation Objectives

 The multiple ratios being approximated make finding any good closed form breakpoint scheme difficult.
 We used SciPy to find breakpoints with low maximum error in addition to expected error.

 Gradient Cuts, like those in Section \ref{sec:gradient_cuts}, can indeed be computed for multi-ratio objectives.
-However, the cuts were very slow to compute and did not reach sufficient depth to improve the bounds of the continuous relaxation.
+However, in our attempt, the cuts were very slow to compute and did not reach sufficient depth to improve the bounds of the continuous relaxation.
 More investigation into this direction is needed.